Dale Coyne Racing

 Dale Coyne Racing (DCR) is an American professional open-wheel racing team that currently competes in the IndyCar Series and Indy NXT.
 The team was founded in 1984 and is owned by former driver Dale Coyne.
 From 1995 to 2000, the team was known as Payton-Coyne Racing, reflecting a partnership with Chicago Bears great Walter Payton.
 After the 1988 season, Coyne stepped out of the cockpit and turned his talents to the tutelage of several up-and-coming drivers.
 Once known for competing on budgets far smaller than most of their competitors, the team earned its maiden victory after 25 years at Watkins Glen International in July 2009 with Justin Wilson.

+Dale Coyne Racing is also the second oldest and longest-stay tenured partnership with Honda engine since 2008 in IndyCar Series due to other IndyCar teams switched engine partners in the past.